-In pursuit of talent we establish and maintain cooperation with leading technical universities, such as those in Poznan, Wroclaw and Lodz.
+In pursuit of talent we establish and maintain cooperation with leading technical universities, such as those in Poznan, Wroclaw, Gdansk and Lodz.

-We have set up various internship programs as well as co-designed and sponsored a university course which gives its graduates skills that respond to the staffing needs of high-tech companies.
+We have set up various internship programs as well as co-designed and sponsored university courses which give its graduates skills that respond to the staffing needs of high-tech companies.

 Apart from official university institutions, we also work with various student organizations to facilitate knowledge-sharing and to familiarize the community of young tech enthusiasts with the scope of Antmicro’s projects.

 We are continuously broadening the range of our university-based activities so stay tuned for more exciting news regarding projects aimed at people who see their future in advanced technology.